sam-fredrickson/keymerge/docs/guide.md

 ### Scalar Lists

-When a list contains only scalars (no maps with primary keys), use `ScalarListMode`:
+When a list contains only scalars (no maps with primary keys), use `ScalarMode`:

 #### Concat (Default)